fergald/explainer-bfcache-ccns/README.md

 and either performs client-side updates to the page's content, or causes a reload.

-### Non-HTTPS-Only (non-secure) Cookies
+### Non-HttpOnly Cookies

-Documents may have content that depends on non-secure cookies and by only evicting on changes to secure cookies we may restore some pages that should not be restored.
+Documents may have content that depends on non-HttpOnly cookies and by only evicting on changes to HttpOnly cookies we may restore some pages that should not be restored.
-Our goal is to avoid exposing sensitive information and we expect that to be tied to secure cookies.
+Our goal is to avoid exposing sensitive information and we expect that to be tied to HttpOnly cookies.
 These sites can use the new [API][api] and can also use any of the mitigitations for [stale information](#stale-information).